 Got any good patient stories?
 Of course you do.
 If you’re a medical professional, you will have interesting stories from your practice, and it may seem natural to use them in your blog.
 In fact, one medical blogger wrote, “My life – and my blog – would be boring without patient stories… But at the same time, I wouldn’t want my own doctor to be publishing the intimate details of my illness on the internet, for anyone and everyone to read.”

-That was written back in 2017, and I’m not going to mention where, because this medical professional may have changed her mind since then.
+That was written a while back, and I’m not going to mention where, because this medical professional may have changed her mind since then.
 HIPAA has changed since then.
 Yet that article is still readily findable online.

 And that’s part of the problem.
+Your blog continues to be visible online for many years, and things may change.
 But HIPAA-compliant blogging really isn’t a big problem, if you handle it right from the beginning.